kittychengyuenpui/slackbot/README.md

 	4. It uses adviceslip API for advice
 	5. It uses fixer API for the latest currency exchange rate
 	6. It uses holiday API to check holidays every day at 11am automatically
+	7. It uses news API to search for the latest news

 ### Scripting